reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

      assignment leads to more jobs unassigned.
 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution
+* `maximize-value`: maximizes total value of served jobs.
+It has an optional parameter:
+    * `reductionFactor`: a factor to reduce value cost compared to max routing costs.

 ### Work balance objectives